juanjoDiaz/serverless-plugin-warmup/README.md

   ... add lambda logic after
 }
 ```
-You can also check for the warmp event using the `context` variable.
+You can also check for the warmup event using the `context` variable.
 This could be useful if you are handling the raw input and output streams:

 ```javascript
 ...